tibs/redis-talk/notes-per-slide.rst

 possible and easy, because we're all used to the hassle of unit testing things as seemingly simple as Requests).

+..
+In the notes for the markup-history slides, I separated the text for each
+.. slide out onto a separate page (and mentioned that in the README).
+I'm not
+..
+100% sure that actually helped me navigate the notes - it certainly took
+.. up more paper - so let's try *not* doing that, with the appropriate runes
+.. commented out here, just in case I change my mind.
+..
+..
+If I *do* change my mind, I need to change the slide delimiter (``----``)
+.. for the LaTeX rawpage directive.
+..
+.. .. raw:: latex
+..
+..    \newpage

 ----

 So what is Redis?